tandrewnichols/grunt-simple-npm/README.md

 ## The "npm" task

-After writing the `grunt-simple-git` plugin, I realized it would be handy to have the same functionality for npm.
-They're so similar I probably could've made them one thing, and maybe someday I will.
-For now, though, I kind of appreciate the semantic separation.
-You know what you're getting when you install `grunt-simple-npm` or `grunt-simple-git`, whereas with something like `grunt-simple-cli` you might not.
+This plugin uses the [simple-cli](https://github.com/tandrewnichols/simple-cli) interface, so any of the options avaiable there will work with this plugin.
+A summary of the more salient points are included below.

 ### Overview

 The `npm` task is a multiTask, where the target is (usually) the npm command to run.
-You can configure as many npm commands as are useful to you either in your `grunt.initConfig` call or, as mentioned above, by using [task-master](https://github.com/tandrewnichols/task-master).
-I strongly recommend using task-master . . . not just because I wrote it.
-I wrote it because grunt configuration is messy and annoying and sometimes, at least with `loadNpmTasks`, redundant (I was shocked to learn that you can't pass more than one string to `loadNpmTasks` - it's plural . . . doesn't that mean I should be able to do `grunt.loadNpmTasks('grunt-foo', 'grunt-bar', 'grunt-baz')`? . . . apparently not).
-I've been using task-master for everything I write now for a few months, and it just makes grunt more pleasurable to use.
-Things are nicely separated . . . but I digress.
-Here's a sample configuration:
+Options to npm can be supplied in the options object, and there are various options supported by the library itself which must be under `options.simple`.

 ```javascript
 grunt.initConfig({